tdongsi/tdongsi.github.io/source/_posts/SQL/2016-03-14-sql-unit-functional-tests.markdown

 In addition, compared with `.properties` file approach, the SQL query is now easier to read, due to line breaks, as shown in the second example.

 All test automation (in Java) is abstracted from data analysts, and they can read and possibly add tests totally in SQL.
-Big Data projects different from usual software engineering projects is that users, data analysts, know more about the data than you.
+Big Data projects different from usual software engineering projects is that users, data analysts, know more about the data than typical quality engineers.
-They are the much better testers than any typical QE engineer, and being to able to get their input is essential in ensuring Big Data projects doing the right thing in the right ways.
+Being to able to get their input is essential in ensuring Big Data projects doing the right thing in the right ways.
 If they are able to read unit test scripts and confirm the expectations, QEs will save lots of time of translating business requirements to SQL tests.

 While it is true that we have additional computational time due to additional layers of abstraction in Java, it is minimal compared to the time to run those queries in databases.